fechan/fechan.github.io/adiugoskr/index.md

 ---
-title: Adiugoskr - A conlang
+title: Adiugoskr - A language spoken in the Kingdom of Ogdorja
 layout: adiugoskr
 no_nav: true
 ---